W. H. R. Rivers: Todas

 Rivers had already formed a career in physiology and psychology.
 But now he moved more definitively into anthropology.
 He wanted a demographically small, fairly isolated people, comparable to the island societies of the Torres Strait, where he might be able to get genealogical data on each and every individual.
 The Todas in the Nilgiri Hills of Southern India, with their population then about 700 plus, suited Rivers's criteria.
-And they had specific features of social organization, such as polyandrous marriage and a bifurcation of their society into so-called moieties that had interested historical evolutionists.
+And they had specific features of social organisation, such as polyandrous marriage and a bifurcation of their society into so-called moieties that had interested historical evolutionists.
 Whether his fieldwork was initially so single-minded is questionable, however, since at first Rivers looked at other local communities and studied their visual perception before fixing all his attention on the Todas.

 Rivers worked among the Todas for less than six months during 1901–02, communicating with his Toda informants only through interpreters and lodged in an Ootacamund hotel.
-Yet he assembled a stunning collection of data on the ritual and social lives of the Toda people.
-Almost all who have subsequently studied the Todas have been amazed at the richness and the accuracy of Rivers's data.
-His book The Todas, which came out in 1906, is still an outstanding contribution to Indian ethnography, "indispensable: still only to be supplemented rather than superseded", as Murray Emeneau wrote in 1971.
-And it is little wonder that so famous a champion of anthropological fieldwork as Dr Bronislaw Malinowski declared Rivers to be his "patron saint of field work".
+During this time, he assembled a collection of data on the ritual and social lives of the Toda people.
+In 1906, he published his findings in his book The Todas.